 Section 5 Housing Programs.
 Evaluates the 2014-2021 Housing Element's housing programs to better understand how the County can and/or should take stronger action toward providing and maintaining quality affordable and market rate housing throughout the unincorporated communities.
-This section also describes the primary programs to be used by the County of San Bernardino and its various participating partners to address the goals and policies of the housing element for the 2021-2029 planning period.
+This section also describes the primary programs to be used by the San Bernardino County and its various participating partners to address the goals and policies of the housing element for the 2021-2029 planning period.